CamilaR20/3DReconstruction/README.md

 * Set your own OpenCV_DIR, PCL_DIR, Ceres_DIR and nlohmann_json_DIR in CMakeList.txt e.g: **/usr/local/Cellar/opencv/4.5.0_2/lib/cmake/opencv4**.

-In macOS the packages can be installed with Homebrew.
-For example:
+In macOS the packages can be installed with Homebrew, e.g:
 ```
 brew install opencv@4.5.0
 ```